Injured man rescued, man apprehended in Houston apartment fire

 SUGGESTED: Beyoncé's childhood home in Third Ward catches fire Christmas morning

-Complicating matters, officials say the firefighting operation faced hurdles as the initial water supply was compromised by a faulty plug.
+Officials say the firefighting operation faced was compromised due to a faulty plug for the initial water supply.
 The first responders then rerouted lines to another hydrant, eventually restoring a stable water source.

 There were no reported injuries among firefighters or other occupants of the apartment complex.